Master's Degree in Applied Analysis for Social Sciences

 CE2 – Know and understand the general procedure for conducting applied research in social sciences, incorporating the concepts of social and environmental sustainability

-CE4 – Know and understand alternative methods of quantitative analysis, basic and advanced, for the analysis of relationships between economic, social and environmental variables
+CE4 – Know and understand alternative methods of quantitative analysis, both basic and advanced, for the analysis of relationships between economic, social and environmental variables

 CE6 – Know and apply basic and advanced qualitative analysis methods for the analysis of social and environmental issues